 Compared to hamsters, another rodent that makes a popular pet and which are more active at night, rats are on the same schedule as humans, awake during the day and resting at night, Bercier says.
 So, there will be no wheels churning while you’re trying to sleep.

-And despite the reputation perpetuated by their wild subway-dwelling counterparts, pet rats are meticulous about keeping themselves clean.
+And despite the reputation perpetuated by their wild subway-dwelling counterparts, a pet rat is meticulous about keeping itself clean.

 Their personalities sparkle

 “They are friendly, affectionate, smart, and low-maintenance,” Warnes says.

 She says she loves breaking biases against pet rats by introducing hers to skeptical friends.
 “None of my friends are able to resist holding my rats once they’ve gotten over the initial ‘ew,’” she says.
 “Now they’re the life of my parties and always passed around, which they love.”

 Just like cats and dogs, rats have unique personality traits.